Last updated on March 5th, 2019 at 01:03 pm

-Last week I got to chat with some staff members Hopewell Music Cooperative-North, a non-profit organization in North Minneapolis working to make music education more accessible in its community.
+Last week I got to chat with some staff members from Hopewell Music Cooperative-North, a non-profit organization in North Minneapolis who are making music education more accessible in its community.

-After reading up about this passionate bunch and hearing about their benefit concert, which features Doomtree member Sims, I immediately wanted to arrange a time to chat.
-Lucky for me, they invited me over to the Webster neighborhood to check out the school for myself and hear about their ongoing mission work in person.
+After reading up about this passionate group, and hearing about their benefit concert (which features Doomtree member Sims), I immediately wanted to arrange a time to chat.
+Lucky for me, they invited me over to the Webster neighborhood to see the school and hear about their ongoing mission work.

-Over the course of an hour, we discussed how they started, how they’ve grown, and their recent collaboration with artists to put on an ongoing concert series (with the help of some friends over at Fine Line and First Ave).
+Over the course of an hour, we discussed how they started, how they’ve grown, and their recent collaboration with artists to create an ongoing concert series (with the help of some friends over at Fine Line and First Ave).

 Raise your hand if you love music!
 Senator Bobby Joe Champion poses for a photo with Hopewell students after their performance in a student recital